Sophivorus/EasyWiki/README.md

 $wiki = new EasyWiki( 'https://en.wikipedia.org/w/api.php' );
 ```

-If you're in a MediaWiki environment and want to connect to the local wiki, just omit the API endpoint:
+If you're in a MediaWiki environment (for example a MediaWiki extension) and want to connect to the local wiki, just omit the API endpoint:

 ```php
 // Create a EasyWiki instance connected to the local wiki